 Best Place for Safari in Africa to See the Big 5

-Best place for Safari in Africa | Quick Links
+Best Place for Safari in Africa | Quick Links

 What does the Africa Big Five mean?

-1) Kruger National Park | South Africa Safari
+1) Kruger National Park

-Kruger National Park is the largest game reserve on the continent and seen by many as the best place for safari in Africa.
-The Kruger National Park first opened its gates to the public in 1927 and today its home to an abundance of plants, birds, and wildlife but mostly known for the Africa Big 5: buffalos, elephants, leopards, lions, and rhinos – as it’s rare to find all 5 at all game reserves across the continent.
+Kruger National Park is the largest game reserve on the continent and is seen by many as the best place for safari in South Africa.
+The Kruger National Park first opened its gates to the public in 1927, and today its home to an abundance of plants, birds, and wildlife but mostly known for the Africa Big 5: buffalos, elephants, leopards, lions, and rhinos – as it’s rare to find all 5 at all game reserves across the continent.

-2) Amakhala Game Reserve – South Africa Safari
+2) Amakhala Game Reserve

-3) Addo Elephant Safari in South Africa
+3) Addo Elephant Safari